 - Single/never married

-Knowing how far up the corporate ladder someone is reveals what level of control they have over purchasing a product or service.
+Knowing what career stage someone is in can indicate how much control they have over purchasing a product or service.
 In contrast, learning how much education your average user has gives you a better understanding of how you can tailor your content to your audience.

 - What level of education do you have?
 Make sure to include options such as “currently a student.”